aaronhktan/cbschedule/README.md

 ## What is this?

 It's a Pebble app.
 For checking what day of the cycle is at Colonel By.
-Pardon my bad code - first time trying.
+It works!

+You can set your own schedule via the Pebble app, and have it display before the period.

 ## Future plans?

-Make the schedule configurable!
+- Be able to view your entire schedule with a menu object
+- Perhaps be able to see one other friend's schedule, so they don't get lost!